Martial arts instruction in aikido for adults and children.

 Up-to-date information on upcoming aikido and cultural events may be found on the dojo's Events Calendar.

 For new or returning students, Seattle Aikikai offers a Two-Month Aikido Startup package.
-This includes up to three basics classes per week, Mondays and Wednesdays 6:00–7:00 PM, and Thursdays Noon–1:00 PM.
+This includes up to four basics classes per week, Mondays and Wednesdays 7:00–8:00 PM, and Tuesday and Thursdays Noon–1:00 PM.

 Make sure to also sign up for the Dojo Members Mailing List so we can keep you informed of dojo events.

 Seattle Aikikai is located at 101 Nickerson Street, just south of the shipping canal near the Fremont bridge.
 The dojo can be reached easily from the south Dexter Ave, Westlake Ave, or 15th Ave W, or from the north by Fremont Ave or the Ballard Bridge.